LeanerCloud/AutoSpotting/CUSTOM_BUILDS.md

    Optionally add this line to your .bash_profile to persist across console sessions.

-1. Navigate to your `godev` directory and run the following to bring in the AutoSpotting project:
+1. Run the following command to install the AutoSpotting project into your GOPATH directory:

    `go get github.com/cristim/autospotting`

-   This will download the source from GitHub as well as pull in any necessary dependencies.
+   This downloads the source from GitHub, pulls in all necessary dependencies, builds it for local execution and deploys the binary into the golang binary directory which you may also want to append to your PATH.

 1. Navigate to the root of the AutoSpotting repository:

-   `cd src/github.com/cristim/autospotting`
+   `cd $GOPATH/src/github.com/cristim/autospotting`

-1. Try building and running the code locally to make sure everything works correctly.
-More details on the available directives below.

-   `make test`

 1. (Optional) You may want to make a minor change to the source code so you can tell when the tool is running your own custom-built version.
 If so, add a